-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-- a) Comprehend the concepts of Goods and Services tax. - b) Understand the fundamentals of GST. - c) Analyse the GST Procedures in the Business. - d) Know the GST Assessment and its computation
+Tunie of the course, vocational course of the first a function Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Cas e studies, Group discussion, Seminar & f ield work etc., Course Outcomes .
+On successful completion of the course, the Students will be able to, a) Comprehend the concepts of Goods and Services tax. b) Understand the fundamentals of GST. c) Analyse the GST Procedures in the Business. d) Know the GST d) Know the GST Assessment and its computation

-Name of the Course: ADVANCED FINANCIAL MANAGEMENT
+Course Code: B.Com 50.1 Name of the Course: ADVANCED FINANCIAL MANAGEMENT

-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Cas e studies, Group discussion, Seminar & f ield work etc.,